-This either means the person leaks urine continuously all day and night, or has periodic uncontrollable leaking of large amounts of urine.
-The bladder is unable to store urine.
-The patient may have a congenital problem (was born with a defect), there may be an injury to the spinal cord, and injury to the urinary system, or there may be a fistula between the bladder and, for example the vagina.
+The patient may have a congenital problem (born with a defect), there may be an injury to the spinal cord or urinary system, or there may be a hole (fistula) between the bladder and, for example, the vagina.

 The following are risk factors linked to urinary incontinence:

-- Being obese - obese people have increased pressure on their bladder and surrounding muscles, compared to people of normal weight.
-This weakens the muscles and makes it more likely that a leak occurs when the person sneezes or coughs.
+- Obesity - obese people have increased pressure on their bladder and surrounding muscles, which weakens the muscles and makes it more likely that a leak occurs when the person sneezes or coughs

-- Smoking - regular smokers are more likely to develop a chronic cough, which may result in episodes of incontinence.
-A chronic cough (coughing a lot over the long term) places undue stress on the urinary sphincter, leading to stress incontinence.
-A regular smoker is also more susceptible to having an overactive bladder.
+- Smoking - regular smokers are more likely to develop a chronic cough, which may result in episodes of incontinence

 Causes of urinary incontinence

-We will divide the causes up between stress incontinence, urge incontinence, overflow incontinence and total incontinence.
+We will divide the causes up between the four types of incontinence:

 Causes of stress incontinence